 All air conditioners can freeze up when not operating correctly.

-This includes most any unit from a big home unit to a small window mounted unit.
+This includes almost any unit, from a big home unit to a small window-mounted unit.

-Here we give the three most common reasons a unit can ice over and stop working.
+Below we give the three of the most common reasons a unit can ice over and stop working.

-Reasons Why Your Air Conditioner Can Freeze Up
+3 Reasons Why an Air Conditioner Can Freeze Up

 - Bad Air Flow